Techieflo/Ng-Booking_Assessment/README.md

    ```

 3. **Set Up API Configuration**
    The application interacts with a backend service hosted at `https://mobile-assessment.onrender.com/api`.
-To ensure seamless API interaction, the base URL is stored as a constant in the service class:
+To ensure seamless API interaction, the base URL is stored as a constant in the .env file:
    ```dart
    const String baseUrl = "https://mobile-assessment.onrender.com/api";
    ```